Developing a centre of neuro rehabilitation expertise

 Our expert multi-disciplinary teams provide a holistic, person-centred service that reflects individuals' needs, setting goals for development to help each person become as independent as possible and supporting them to rebuild their lives.

 Watch our film

-Find out more about how QEF's expertise helps people to rebuild their lives and maximize independence
+Find out more about how QEF's expertise helps people to rebuild their lives and maximise independence